 In 1942, Kerouac joined the United States Merchant Marine, and a year later joined the United States Navy—he served only eight days of active duty before being honorably discharged on psychiatric grounds.
 Soon after, Kerouac was involved in the murder of David Kammerer, having helped his friend Lucien Carr dispose of evidence, and was arrested as a material witness.
 Unable to convince his father to pay for bail, Kerouac agreed to marry fellow writer Edie Parker in exchange for her financial support and moved to Detroit, Michigan.
 Their marriage was quickly annulled due to infidelity, and Kerouac returned to New York City in 1944.

-In July of 1957, Kerouac moved to Orlando, Florida, while awaiting the release of On the Road later that year.
+In July 1957, Kerouac moved to Orlando, Florida, while awaiting the release of On the Road later that year.
 Soon after, the New York Times ran a review lauding Kerouac as the voice of a new generation.
 The success of the novel garnered Kerouac celebrity status as a major American author, and his friendship with Ginsberg, Burroughs, and Gregory Corso cemented the influence of what became known as the Beat Generation.
-Other poet friends of Kerouac include Philip Lamantia, Gary Snyder, Philip Whalen, Lawrence Ferlinghetti, Michael McClure, Bob Kaufman, Diane di Prima, Lew Welch, and Amiri Baraka.
+Other poet friends of Kerouac within this movement included Philip Lamantia, Gary Snyder, Philip Whalen, Lawrence Ferlinghetti, Michael McClure, Bob Kaufman, Diane di Prima, Lew Welch, and Amiri Baraka.

 Though best known for his novels, Kerouac is also associated with poetry of the Beat movement, including spoken word.
 Kerouac wrote that he wanted “to be considered as a jazz poet blowing a long blues in an afternoon jazz session on Sunday.”
 And in his “Statement on Poetics” for The New American Poetry, he asserts: